Blossom Dearie

 Margrethe Blossom Dearie (April 28, 1924 – February 7, 2009) was an American jazz singer and pianist.
-She had a recognizably light and girlish voice.
+She had a distinctive light and girlish voice.
 Dearie performed regular engagements in London and New York City over many years and collaborated with many musicians, including Johnny Mercer, Miles Davis, Jack Segal, Johnny Mandel, Duncan Lamont, Bob Dorough, Dave Frishberg, and Jay Berliner.

 Early life

 Margrethe Blossom Dearie was born on April 28, 1924, in East Durham, New York, to a father of Scots Irish descent and a mother of Norwegian descent.

 She reportedly received the name Blossom because of "a neighbor who delivered peach blossoms to her house the day she was born", although she once recalled it was her brothers who brought the flowers to the house.

 Career

 Beginnings

 After high school, Dearie moved to Manhattan to pursue a music career.
 Dropping her first name, she began to sing in groups such as the Blue Flames (with the Woody Herman Orchestra) and the Blue Reys (with Alvino Rey's band) before starting her solo career.

 Dearie moved to Paris in 1952.
 She formed a vocal group, the Blue Stars (1952–1955), which included Michel Legrand's sister, Christiane, and Bob Dorough.
 In 1954, the group had a hit in France with a French-language version of "Lullaby of Birdland", arranged by Michel Legrand.
 The Blue Stars would later evolve into the Swingle Singers.
 On Dearie's first solo album, released two years later, she played the piano but did not sing.

 In 1954, Dearie and King Pleasure recorded "Moody's Mood for Love" (a vocal adaptation by Eddie Jefferson of a James Moody sax solo for "I'm in the Mood for Love") and this is so noted on the Prestige album King Pleasure Sings.
 One of Dearie's most famous song recordings from that period is "The Riviera", with music by Cy Coleman and lyrics by Joseph McCarthy, in 1956.